 When Halloween has come and gone and your jack-o-lanterns start to droop, you may feel tempted to toss them in the trash.
-Indeed, most of the 1 billion pumpkins the United States produces each year make their way to the landfill.
+In fact, most of the 1 billion pumpkins the United States produces each year make their way to the landfill.
 However, there are more sustainable ways to dispose of your Halloween pumpkins that can benefit local farmers.

 Pumpkins that end up in landfills have a hard time breaking down because landfills function to store material and don’t have much oxygen to allow organics to decompose properly.
 When organic materials don’t have enough oxygen to break down, they release methane gas, a greenhouse gas that is harmful to the environment.